 This recipe is proof that sweet and sour chicken isn’t difficult; it all depends on the ratios of ingredients to balance the flavors well.

 This recipe does just that.
 It has very easy and straight forward steps that won’t take you hours to make.
 It cuts out all those unnecessary steps other recipes have.

 The sweet and sour chicken batter should come out beautifully crisp and golden brown.

 The sauce is extremely easy to make and balances the sweet and sour components perfectly.

-All in all, you don’t ever have to feel intimidated by this chinese battered chicken dish again!
+All in all, you don’t ever have to feel intimidated by this chinese recipe with battered chicken dish again!
 The perfect homemade takeout recipe has been found.